Language selection

 • paid the application fee,

+• were not awarded the waiver of the 2nd round of the entrance examination before mid-May, 2025.
 The invitation to an entrance examination is delivered through the University Electronic Information System.
-In mid-May, 2024, all applicants without a waiver receive an invitation to take the entrance examination from the Faculty of Mathematics and Physics.
+In mid-May, 2025, all applicants without a waiver receive an invitation to take the 2nd round of the entrance examination from the Faculty of Mathematics and Physics.
 If the Faculty approves the waiver after sending out the invitation, the invitation ceases to apply.

-The language examination will be waived if the applicant fulfills at least one of the following waiver conditions:
+English language proficiency should be demonstrated by fulfilling at least one of the following conditions:

-B. The applicant does not need to take the language examination of English if (s)he has already passed one of the following exams (in some cases we recognize the exam only with a minimum score or level):
+B. The applicant has passed one of the following exams (in some cases we recognize the exam only with a minimum score or level):

 • General State Language Examination in English in the Czech Republic